FranklinChen/fizzbuzz-swift/README.md

 You need to be running Mac OS X.

-[Install the latest Xcode 6 beta 3](http://developer.apple.com/swift/resources/) without monetary cost, but you have to register on Apple's Developer site.
+[Install the latest Xcode 6 beta](http://developer.apple.com/swift/resources/) without monetary cost, but you have to register on Apple's Developer site.

 ### Coding style